Exail header quantum communication

 How to implement QKD with optical solutions?

-There are two different approaches to implement QKD: one focuses on a discrete variable (DV-QKD) and relies on single photons with encoded random data.
-The other one plays on the wave nature of light with information encoded in the quadrature of its electromagnetic fields, it is the continuous variable (CV-QKD).
+There are two different approaches to implement QKD: one relies on single photons with encoded random data, the discrete variable QKD (DV-QKD).
+The other one plays on the wave nature of light with information encoded in the quadrature of its electromagnetic fields: the continuous variable QKD (CV-QKD).
 Coherent homodyne or heterodyne detection is used to continuously retrieve the quadrature value of the signal to read the key into it.

 Photonics solutions to implement QKD